CSS Conditional Rules Module Level 3

 When the supports(property, value) method is invoked with two arguments property and value:

-1. If property is an ASCII case-insensitive match for any defined CSS property that the UA supports, and value successfully parses according to that property’s grammar, return true.
+1. If property is an ASCII case-insensitive match for any defined CSS property that the UA supports, or is a custom property name string, and value successfully parses according to that property’s grammar, return true.

 Note: No CSS escape or whitespace processing is performed on the property name, so CSS.supports(" width", "5px") will return false, as " width" isn’t the name of any property due to the leading space.